 With economic uncertainty on the horizon, and budget constraints already a reality, career services teams across the country may need to get creative when it comes to securing funding.
 Building a digital corporate sponsorship program for your virtual career center is a great way to get additional funding, help companies get in front of students, and expose students to potential employers.

-To learn more about how you can use the uConnect platform to facilitate a digital corporate sponsorship program, fill out the form below.
+To learn how uConnect can help you facilitate a digital corporate sponsorship program, fill out the form below to schedule a demo.